 From Infant Education 3 years to 6º of Primary Education, the subjects of natural Sciences y social Sciences they are developed through Units of Inquiry.
 The LOMCE contents are taught in their entirety forming part of the Program of Inquiry (POI) transdisciplinary

 The Inquiry Program is exclusive to each College.
 The Faculty, together with the Academic Direction and the Guidance Department, have carefully analyzed the contents of these two subjects in the Infant and Primary stages, distributing them in the 6 Transdisciplinary Topics .
 For each course, each transdisciplinary theme gives rise to a Unit of Inquiry.

 Panel of the Program of Inquiry .
 The first line shows the 6 Transdisciplinary Topics.
 Each box documents one Unit of Inquiry for a certain age group.
-In Primary Education and Early Childhood Education 5 years are developed 6 Units of Inquiry by course with a maximum duration of 6 weeks each.
-In 3 and 4 Infant Education, 4 units of inquiry are developed per course.
+In 3, 4 and 5 Infant Education years 4 Units of Inquiry are developed per course.
+In Primary Education, 6 Units of Inquiry are developed per course with a maximum duration of 6 weeks each.

 The PEP class

 The implementation of the PEP Program implies changes in the morphology of the classrooms.
 Press the images to enlarge.